48922311/gh-pages-www/index.md

 ---
 # Welcome to My Digital Space

-Welcome to this personal website – an independent, non-profit digital space where I consolidate, organize, and share my knowledge, projects, and thoughts.
+Welcome to [0nline365.net](https://www.0nline365.net/) website – an independent, non-profit digital space where I consolidate, organize, and share my knowledge, projects, and thoughts.
 This isn't a corporate or organizational site, but a personal "knowledge index" designed to optimize information management in the digital age.

-## My "Free-First" Journey: Built with Free Services
+## "Free-First" Journey: Built with Free Services
 This website stands out due to its "Free-First" philosophy.
 I've maximized the use of powerful, mostly free services - except for the domain name:

 [Cloudflare](https://cloudflare.com){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }